Self-hosted DBtune

 Programmatic access

-The DBune REST API enables you to programmatically retrieve database information and recommendations.
+The DBtune REST API enables you to programmatically retrieve database information and recommendations.
 The API uses resource-oriented URLs, returns request responses in JSON format, and uses standard HTTP status codes.

 Security